kassonlab/gmxapi-scripts/README.md

 # gmxapi-scripts

-Sample scripts for running "workflows" in gmxapi.
+Sample scripts for running some high-level tasks including ensemble simulation in gmxapi.